 As we’ve already mentioned, the traditional business travel booking process is archaic and has already been bumped for a passenger-first approach.

-Think back to when we all used to go on holidays (pre-COVID, ah, those were the days).
 Historically, travellers would visit a travel agent who booked their flights, hotel, airport transfers etc. But now, the consumer is empowered to book and research every aspect of their holiday.
 They can book flights independently from their hotel, or book an Airbnb – what travellers wanted changed so travel trends shifted.
 And it’s no different for business travellers.

 Finding a travel solution that works for you, not just in a local capacity but internationally, too, is crucial to delivering a smooth traveller experience.